We quietly released a test version of The Love Book app at the end of August.

 NUMBER 3 Top Paid App: China

 From William Shakespeare to Richard Curtis, Alfred Lord Tennyson to Bob Dylan, here is love in all its many glorious and unpredictable forms.
 Whether passionate or platonic, parental or full of pain, tragic or funny, thwarted or blossoming, The Love Book is for all those who have ever experienced love for another human being.

 Featuring readings by Emma Watson, Helena Bonham Carter, Tom Hiddleston, Damian Lewis, Gina Bellman and Helen McCrory of great literature, both familiar and lesser-known, the app allows users to make and share recordings of their favourite works – a truly interactive reading experience.

 Illustrated by acclaimed graphic artist Kate Moross.

-10% of all sales will go to the charity Save the Children, who help and support families all over the world.
+10% of profits will go to the charity Save the Children, who help and support families all over the world.

 The Love Book app is available now, worldwide through your App Store. £1.99.